chpc-uofu/spack-config/readme.md

 #### Examples
 `spack install hpl%intel` - install HPL with default version of Intel compiler and default BLAS (MKL) and MPI (Intel MPI).

-`spack install --keep-stage espresso@6.1.0 %intel@2018.0.128 -elpa +mpi +openmp ^intel-mkl threads=openmp` - install Quantum Espresso with Intel compiler, MKL, Intel MPI (default) and threads
+`spack install --keep-stage espresso@6.1.0 %intel@2018.0.128 -elpa +mpi +openmp ^intel-mkl threads=openmp` - install Quantum Espresso with Intel compiler, MKL, Intel MPI (default) and threads, and keep the build directory.
+This is useful for checking how the build was done, especially when something does not work right with the program after it's been built.

-#### Modifying the spec file
-In general, be careful when editing the spec files so they dont break.
-In the future we will use our own branch of Spack to version control our changes and potentially create pull requests to Spacks main branch if we add new packages or do useful change to existing package spec.

-`spack edit <package>` will open vi editor with the packages package.py spec file.
-E.g. `spack edit hpl`.
-`env['F90']=spack_fc` - adds environment variable F90 that points to Spacks defined FC compiler, `spack_fc` `env['FCFLAGS']='-g -O3 -ip'` - adds explicitly defined environment variable

-#### Adding new version of an existing package

-First get the checksum with `spack checksum <package>`.
-If new version is not found, see what is the hierarchy of the versions in the URL specified in the `package.py`.
-This can be specified by `list_url` and `list_depth`, as e.g. in `postgresql` package.
-This is detailed in [http://spack.readthedocs.io/en/latest/packaging_guide.html#finding-new-versions](http://spack.readthedocs.io/en/latest/packaging_guide.html#finding-new-versions)

 #### Troubleshooting
 `spack -d <command>`  will print out more detailed information with stack trace of the error - one then can look in the Spack python code and potentially modify it (as hpcapps) to print function arguments that may hint on the problem

 `spack help -a` - gives the most generic help

-`spack build-env <package> bash`
+`spack build-env <package> bash` - start a shell with environment that's used to build the package

 ` spack python` - runs Python with Spack module being loaded, so, one can run Spack functions, e.g. `>>> print(spack.config.get_config('config'))`